sap-linuxlab/community.sap_infrastructure/roles/sap_vm_provision/PLATFORM_GUIDANCE.md

     - [vSphere Web Services SDK Programming Guide - Guest Customization Using cloud-init](https://developer.vmware.com/docs/18555/GUID-75E27FA9-2E40-4CBF-BF3D-22DCFC8F11F7.html)
     - [cloud-init documentation - Reference - Datasources - VMware](https://cloudinit.readthedocs.io/en/latest/reference/datasources/vmware.html)

-In addition, the provisioned Virtual Machine must be accessible from the Ansible Controller (i.e. device where Ansible Playbook for SAP is executed must be able to reach the provisioned host).

 When VMware vCenter and vSphere clusters with VMware NSX virtualized network overlays using Segments (e.g. 192.168.0.0/16) connected to Tier-0/Tier-1 Gateways (which are bound to the backbone network subnet, e.g. 10.0.0.0/8), it is recommended to:
 - Use DHCP Server and attach to Subnet for the target VM.
 For example, create DHCP Server (e.g. NSX > Networking > Networking Profiles > DHCP Profile), set DHCP in the Gateway (e.g. NSX > Networking > Gateway > Edit > DHCP Config), then set for the Subnet (e.g. NSX > Networking > Segment > <<selected subnet>> > Set DHCP Config) which the VMware VM Template is attached to; this allows subsequent cloned VMs to obtain an IPv4 Address